Glasses: Fashion

 Many people require glasses for the reasons listed above.
 There are many shapes, colors, and materials that can be used when designing frames and lenses that can be utilized in various combinations.
 Oftentimes, the selection of a frame is made based on how it will affect the appearance of the wearer.
-Some people with good natural eyesight like to wear eyeglasses as a style accessory.
+Some people with good natural eyesight like to wear glasses as a style accessory.
 In Japan, some companies ban women from wearing glasses.